shawnhan108/AutoTruckX/README.md

 ### 6 Model training or testing instructions

 Pretrained checkpoints for TruckNN and TruckRNN can be found in `checkpoints` directory.
 Checkpoint for TruckResnet50 can be downloaded via this [link](https://drive.google.com/file/d/1P9DB27bXgqySR7fRcAHog6xr2d-fRQCh/view?usp=sharing).
-Place it to `./checkpoints/TruckResnet50/best_ckpt_1.pth`.
+For usage, proceed to place it to `./checkpoints/TruckResnet50/best_ckpt_1.pth`.

 * Set up all configurations in `config.py`.
 * To train networks, `python train.py`.
 * To inference networks on test images, `python inference.py`.
-* To visualize salient maps, `visualize.py`.
+* To visualize salient maps, `python visualize.py`.
 * To observe training history in tensorboard, `tensorboard --logdir runs`.

 ### 7 Acknowledgement and Reference